petetroyan/petetroyan.github.io/_pages/research.md

   _**Journal of Economic Theory**_ (2020), 185

- -**Abstract appears in the Proceedings of the 20th ACM Conference on Economics and Computation (EC19)**
+  -Abstract appears in the Proceedings of the 20th ACM Conference on Economics and Computation (EC19)

 * [Obviously Strategy-Proof Implementation of Top Trading Cycles]